virtual-cast/Zenject/Documentation/SubContainers.md

 }
 ```

-## <a id="byinstaller-bymethod-with-kernel-and-bindfactory"></a>Using ByInstaller / ByMethod with Kernel and BindFactory
+## Using ByInstaller / ByMethod with Kernel and BindFactory

 You might want to define a subcontainer using ByInstaller or ByMethod but create it dynamically, and you might also want to use the interfaces such as IInitializable / ITickable / IDisposable inside this subcontainer.
 Starting with the example in the previous section, you might change it to this: